A Day in the Life: Student in Landscape Architecture and Planning

 1.30 PM – Afternoon Course

 The afternoon course in the second period is a restricted optional from the choice of four courses.
-I chose for Climate Responsive Planning and Design.
+I chose for sample essay sharks.
 The course focuses on climate in the city – how can people be comfortable on a hot day? – and the transition towards renewable energy.
 So our assignment is to come up with a solution for a neighbourhood in a Dutch city that obviously needs improvements, don’t you think?
 The fun part is that we can think of crazy solutions without thinking of the budget or possible implementation constraints.
 Here it’s all about a fancy design.

 In this course it’s really all about group work.
 We are in our studio space, and play around with our spatial model, brainstorm ideas, make visualisations and calculate how many solar panels we need for producing enough energy for the whole neighbourhood.
 The teachers are also present to check in on our process and helps to bring us a step further in our ideas.
 Of course we are also free to take breaks whenever we feel hungry or in need for a coffee.

 17.15 PM – Done at Uni and I’m ready for a fun evening